Gustav Joseph Braun: World War II

-Death in combat
+Death

-On March 17, 1945, during the Italian campaign near Monte Bel Monte, Braun was killed when the reconnaissance aircraft he was flying in was shot down by German forces.
+On March 17, 1945, during the fighting in Italy, near Monte Bel Monte, Braun was killed when the reconnaissance aircraft he was flying in was shot down by German forces.
 The 34th Division had encountered entrenched enemy resistance and was locked in a winter stalemate at the time.
-Braun was listed as Missing in Action and later presumed dead.
+Braun was listed as missing in action and later presumed dead.

 He is buried at Arlington National Cemetery in Arlington, Virginia.